-Investing is easy…or at least should be fairly straightforward for most people.
+Investing should be fairly straightforward for most people.

 The hard part is having the discipline, confidence, and long-term perspective to see it through.